 - Add chickpeas to a large baking sheet and drizzle with olive oil and sprinkle with salt.
 Smush around with your fingers to make sure all chickpeas are covered with oil and salt.

 - Roast for 25-35 minutes moving the chickpeas around with a wooden spoon mid-through.

 - Preheat a large skillet over medium heat.

 - Spiralize zucchinis with a spiralizer.
 (If using mandoline/veggie peeler and knife technique you will need longer for this step, so start the whole recipe by preparing your noodles first, with a spiralizer it won't take more than 5 minutes, so can be done while waiting for chickpeas to finish roasting and pan is preheating).

-- Add a dollop of olive oil to hot pan, add zucchini noodles, sprinkle with salt and pepper and stir constantly for the zucchini to be able to release it's steam upwards instead of into the pan.
+- Add a splash of olive oil to the hot pan, add zucchini noodles, sprinkle with salt and stir constantly for the zucchini to be able to release it's steam upwards instead of into the pan.
 Remove from the pan as soon as slightly soft.

 - Add zucchini noodles to a big bowl, add roasted chickpeas and drizzle with Tahini Herb Sauce.